square/bionic/docs/concepts.rst

 Note that ``@changes_per_run`` has a different effect from ``@persist(False)``.
 If an entity is decorated with ``@persist(False)``, Bionic will never cache its value to disk, but it will still assume that its output is deterministic.
-The difference can be see when we add a downstream entity:
+The difference can be seen when we add a downstream entity:

 .. code-block:: python